 There are many ways for a hacker to enter a network.
-Email is the most popular by getting you to click on a link or attachment that is or linked to malware which is called Phishing.
+Email is the most popular by getting you to think that it is a legitimate email and getting you to click on a link or attachment that contains malware which is called Phishing.
 The same can happen when browsing the internet and accidentally clicking on websites that are infected.
 Protecting the network from attacks is important but designing the network to mitigate risk and keeping infected devices isolated from the rest of the network by segmenting is also important.

 Some other Network Security components that need to be looked at are Network Access Control (NAC), Endpoint protection, Next Generation Firewalls (NGFW), Intrusion Prevention System (IPS), Email Security, User Entity Behavior Analytics (UEBA), Sandboxing, URL Filtering, DNS security, and SSL decryption.